Dileepadari/virtual_web_trial/README.md

 ## Running the Sample

 - Run `npm install` in terminal to install dependencies
-- Run the `Run Web Extension` target in the Debug View.
-This will:
-	- Start a task `npm: watch` to compile the code
-	- Run the extension in a new VS Code window that contains a web extension host
+- Run `npm run dev` to run development mode